jeddyhhh/totally-real-newsbot/README.md

 # totally-real-news-bot
 Generates AI text/images/video based on a NYT news headline, can be modified to create other content.

-Update - 16/6/24 - Project uses a standalone version of alltalk_tts, it works pretty much the same as the TWGUI extension but has its own install location, read more here:<br>
+Update - 16/6/24 - Project uses a standalone version of alltalk_ttsv2 BETA, it works pretty much the same as the TWGUI extension but has its own install location, read more here:<br>
 https://github.com/erew123/alltalk_tts/tree/alltalkbeta<br>

 Here's some examples of output: https://www.facebook.com/profile.php?id=61560732713412&sk=videos